pip-services/pip-services-docs/content/en/net/commons/convert/_index.md

 description: >

     This package contains "soft" data converters.
-Soft data converters differ from the data conversion algorithms found in typical programming language, due to the fact that they support rare conversions between various data types (such as integer to timespan, timespan to string, and so on).
+Soft data converters differ from the data conversion algorithms found in typical programming languages, due to the fact that they support rare conversions between various data types (such as integer to timespan, timespan to string, and so on).

-    These converters are useful due to the fact that data in enterprise systems is represented in various forms, requiring frequent conversion and at times in very difficult combinations.
+    These converters are useful due to the fact that data in enterprise systems is represented in various forms and at times in very difficult combinations, requiring frequent conversion .
 ---
 ---